What happened in the West Bank?

 - Support to local Civil Defence Centres with disaster risk reduction tools and equipment to strengthen emergency preparedness and response

-Where markets remain accessible, voucher assistance allows families to make their own choices while preserving dignity during crisis.
+Where markets remain accessible, voucher assistance allowed families to make their own choices while preserving dignity during crisis.

-The response prioritises households facing the greatest vulnerability, including:
+The response prioritised households facing the greatest vulnerability, including:

 - Displaced families affected by military operations and settler violence